rlofc/cage/docs/source/index.rst

 .. image:: images/cage.png
     :align: right

-Welcome to Cage
+Welcome to CAGE
 ===============

-Cage is an elementary game development library.
+CAGE is an elementary game development library.
 It was initially designed and developed to help teach 2D game development using the C programming language.
-Cage prefers readability over flexibility and ease-of-use over a rich feature set, in the spirit of **less is more**.
+CAGE prefers readability over flexibility and ease-of-use over a rich feature set, in the spirit of **less is more**.